XiwenF/625FinalProject/README.md

 ## Code

-The raw code for implementing the three machine learning methods is in the [Codes](/Codes) folder.
+The code for data processing and data spliting can be found in [].

-TBA
+The code for implementing the three machine learning methods is in the [Codes](/Codes) folder, named with the corresponding method.

 ## Report